Jointly owned containers for dry and mixed waste

 Setting up joint waste collection

 In Kiertokapula’s operating area (excl.
-Janakkala and Nurmijärvi), the easiest way to set up jointly owned containers for mixed, dry and biowaste is by filling in an electronic form.
+Nurmijärvi), the easiest way to set up jointly owned containers for mixed, dry and biowaste is by filling in an electronic form.
 You can fill in the form here (only in Finnish).
 The joint collection of metal and glass packaging waste in Mäntsälä and additionally the joint collection of carton and plastic packaging waste in Valkeakoski are also set up through Kiertokapula’s customer service.
 If there are more than ten users, please contact Kiertokapula’s customer service.
 The agreement is made by the chosen head of the joint collection, who will also report any subsequent changes.
 The participants and their container utilisation share percentages need to be determined when setting up joint waste collection.

 The cost of emptying can be divided by Kiertokapula in accordance with the container utilisation share percentages, in which case each co-owner receives a separate invoice.
 Splitting of the invoice by Kiertokapula will result in no additional costs.
 The invoice can also be sent in full to the head of the joint collection.
 In other municipalities where Kiertokapula is only responsible for the collection of mixed, dry and biowaste, the joint collection of packaging waste is agreed with the transport company and the head of the joint collection notifies the waste management authority (only in Finnish) of the joint collection.